devkarlos/schizorice/README.md

     - `.local/share/ublock-origin.backup.txt`

 ## VS Code
 - Both `settings.json` and `extensions.json` are in `.local/share`.
-Copy the content into appropriate file (usually `~/.config/Code/User/`).
+Copy the content into appropriate file (settings are usually in `~/.config/Code/User` and extensions in `~/.vscode).
 If one of the files doesn't exist create a new one.
 Exclude `vscode-` at the beginning.